onefam/msgraph-sdk-android-msa-auth-for-android-adapter/README.md

 ## Overview

-The MSGraph SDK Android MSA Auth for Android Adapter library provides an implementation of the Authentication Interface for the Microsoft Graph SDK to use with the V2 Authentication Endpoint.
+The MSGraph SDK Android MSA Auth for Android Adapter library provides an implementation of the Authentication Interface for the Microsoft Graph SDK to use with the v2.0 authentication endpoint.
+You can learn more about the v2.0 authentication endpoint [here](https://azure.microsoft.com/en-us/documentation/articles/active-directory-v2-compare/).

-This authentication providers is limited in scope and are provided to facilitate development with the V2 Authentication Endpoint while development of MSAL for each platform progresses to general availability.
-Please see documentation on what is currently supported on the V2 Authentication endpoint [link](https://azure.microsoft.com/en-us/documentation/articles/active-directory-v2-compare/).
+> **Note:** This project is intended to help developers get off the ground quickly with the [MSGraph SDK for Android](https://github.com/microsoftgraph/msgraph-sdk-android) and not to serve as an all-inclusive authentication library.

-This library provides the following features login, request signing, and logout.
+This library provides the following features
+* login
+* request signing
+* logout

 Features not listed are not supported or included and are the responsibility of the developer to support and implement.

-It is encouraged to fork or use this implementation as a starting point to develop functionality specific to your needs.
+You can fork or use this implementation as a starting point to develop functionality specific to your needs.

 ## 1. Installation

 ### 1.1 Install AAR via Gradle
-Add the maven central repository to your projects build.gradle file then add a compile dependency for `com.microsoft.graph:msa-auth-for-android-adapter:0.9.+`
+Add the maven central repository to your project's build.gradle file then add a compile dependency for `com.microsoft.graph:msa-auth-for-android-adapter:0.9.+`

 ```gradle
 repository {